 - Keep a list of two or three friends who can help out with carpooling if you find yourself pulled in too many directions.

 Instead of aiming for perfection and potentially feeling like life doesn’t work out the way you expect, strive for balance.
-Rigid and inflexible plans invite may not work out while a realistic approach can be more sustainable.
-In their book, Coach Yourself Thin, Greg Hottinger, MPH, RD, and Michael Scholtz, MA, recommend an 80/20 strategy, where 80% of your choices fit your health goals, and 20% may include an occasional indulgence.
-When you plan and eat balanced and healthy meals 80% of the time, an occasional piece of birthday cake isn’t going to derail your meal plan.
+Rigid and inflexible plans may not work out while a realistic approach can be more sustainable.
+In their book, Coach Yourself Thin, Greg Hottinger, MPH, RD, and Michael Scholtz, MA, recommend an 80/20 strategy, where eighty percent of your choices fit your health goals, and twenty percent may include an occasional indulgence.
+When you plan and eat balanced and healthful meals eighty percent of the time, an occasional piece of birthday cake isn’t going to derail your meal plan.
 Another suggestion is to exercise first thing in the morning Monday to Friday.
 That way, missing one workout because you need to get to the office early or stay late won’t turn you into a couch potato overnight.
 If you understand that perfection can be an impossible goal, you may be better able to roll with life’s challenges.

 Empower yourself to be in charge of your life.
 Wellness coach and speaker Marilyn Jess, MS, RD, suggests that our response to roadblocks is what counts.
 Being open to learning a lesson from the roadblock and thinking about possible solutions can inspire creativity.
 You can choose to wake up ten minutes earlier to make yourself breakfast or pick up a bite on the way to work instead of feeling like you have no time to eat in the morning.
 When traveling, plan ahead and pack a variety of healthy foods in a cooler instead of feeling like you have to rely on drive-through fast food.